All in-person visits are by appointment only. Please contact us to make an appointment.

 The Rare Books Collection

-The Rare Books Collection consists material deemed of such value that it is housed separately from the regular stacks.
+The Rare Books Collection consists of material deemed of such value that it is housed separately from the regular stacks.
 The collection includes fine print works illustrating the art of printing, typography, binding, and fine paper; books whose format, age, scarcity, fragility, or other unusual characteristic merit their withdrawal from the general collection; limited edition club books; inscribed copies of books by distinguished authors; and books whose age, format, scarcity or other unusual qualities merit special care.
 The oldest volume in the collection dates from 1550.

 The Louis A. Leslie Collection of Historical Shorthand Materials